SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 to a year to complete, and alternate hive locations that survive

 J
-AcﬂﬂSSillu: Elli Space AliensJ > “HﬂEl'SﬂlliBﬂlS
+AcﬂﬂSSillu: Elli Space AliensJ > "HﬂEl'SﬂlliBﬂlS
 notes: Watch for increased appetite.

 are later developed as part ofthe hive network.
 This is a crucial